spoledkurs-en/spoledkurs-en.github.io/modules/2. Introduction to openess/_posts/2000-01-08-Assignment 1.md

 <div class="screen-content">
   <p>Think back to a successful lesson that took place at your library/community center/school.</p>

   <p>What kind of new technology did you use to (for example) gain information, prepare assignments, or gather materials?
-Fill out the <a class="content-link" href="{{ site.baseurl }}/img/pliki_tekstowe/Opis zajęć zadanie 1.docx" download>form</a> form according to the outline:
+Fill out the <a class="content-link" href="{{ site.baseurl }}/img/pliki_tekstowe/Assignment 1.docx" download>form</a> according to the outline:
 </p>

   <p>